-No longer just the old familiar bright red, poinsettia (Euphorbia pulcherrima) are available in a multitude of colors, from pink, white, deep rosy red, orange-red, to variegated pink and white, red and white, and now a yellowish white.
-I love them all, and added three more to my collection last holiday season: two of the red-and-white, and one of the pink-and-white.
+No longer just the old familiar bright red, poinsettia (Euphorbia pulcherrima) are now available in a multitude of colors, from pink, white, deep rosy red, and orange-red, to variegated pink & cream, a marbled red & white, and now a yellowish white.
+I love them all, and had several in my garden when we lived in central Florida.
+Each Christmas season, I added at least one to my collection.
+The last holiday season we were there, I added two of the red-and-white, and one of the pink-and-white.
 These were very small and still in pots until after the holidays.
-I sunk the two red & white ones, pot and all, into the beds leading up to our front door.
-The pink and white one graced a table on our lanai.
+The pink-and-cream one (shown above) was, and still is, my favorite.

-After the danger of freezing temperatures had passed, about early-to-mid March, I planted them in my garden.
-The pink-and-white one will add a nice splash of color to my night garden that I am still creating in our back yard.
+After the danger of freezing temperatures had passed, usually mid-March, I planted them in my garden.
+If you live in an area with colder temperatures, you can still grow these beauties in pots.
+Just be sure to take them inside in winter.
+The pink-and-white one added a nice splash of color to the night garden that I was creating in our back yard.
 What’s a night garden?
 Just wait for my post on that topic coming soon.

 The internal changes that trigger the color change also tell the plant to form the flower buds.
 The flowers are quite small, and are easily missed.
 Below is one of my white poinsettia with buds almost ready to open:

-Here’s a look at those tiny buds.
+Here’s a closer look at those tiny buds.
 They should be opening any day now.

 The photos above are close-up shots from the large shrub below.
-It was in our back yard for several years, and grew to about 4 feet tall — they’re actually flowering shrubs.
+It was in our back yard for several years, and grew to about 4 feet tall — poinsettias are actually flowering shrubs.
 Unfortunately, Hurricane Irma destroyed it.
-I replaced it last December, but it will be a while before the new one is this large.
+I replaced it the following December, but it will be a while before the new one is this large.